-We continued many of our regular Mission activities during the pandemic of 2020 and added new initiatives.
-At the start of the pandemic, for example, we provided meals, through Honest John’s restaurant in Homestead, to health care workers and housekeeping/maintenance staff at West Penn and Allegheny General hospitals.
+Even during the pandemic, we continued many of our regular Mission activities and have added new initiatives.
+At the start of the pandemic, for example, we provided meals, through the former Honest John’s restaurant in Homestead, to health care workers and housekeeping/maintenance staff at West Penn and Allegheny General hospitals.

-In 2020, Waverly became an institutional mission partner with the National Black Presbyterian Caucus and aligned itself with the Wilkinsburg Sanctuary Project for Peace, providing financial support to both entities and participating in monthly prayer vigils with the Sanctuary Project.
-Waverly also became a Matthew 25 church, in which it has pledged to become actively engaged in the world around us and to compassionately serve people who are hungry, oppressed, imprisoned or poor.
+In 2020, Waverly became an institutional mission partner with the National Black Presbyterian Caucus and a member of the Wilkinsburg Sanctuary Project for Peace.
+Waverly also became a Matthew 25 church, in which we pledge to be actively engaged in the world around us and to compassionately serve people who are hungry, oppressed, imprisoned or poor.

 Quarterly Financial Disbursements